Buyers Guide

 Operatives

-Boba Fett Daimyo (Merc): B – Has some pretty sweet tricks honestly, even though this is the version from the Book of Boba who is a little slower.
+Boba Fett Daimyo (Merc): C – He lost his best trick with the change to how Fire Support works but is still ok.
 If you want all the command cards you’ll also need the Imperial Boba Fett expansion.

-Din Djarin aka “The Mandalorian” (Merc): B – Same as in Empire it costs a bit too much in-game but the Rebel version of Grogu can be attached to IG-11 which is fun
+Din Djarin aka “The Mandalorian” (Merc): A – Now he is cheaper and Rebel version of Grogu can be attached to IG-11 which is fun, especially since Grogu is less of a liability under the new rules.

 Sabine Wren: A – A fairly unique unit who has a lot of sweet tricks and also synergizes with “Clan Wren” which comes in the Mandalorian Special Forces box as well as Ahsoka